Slavyansk-na-Kubani Airfield

-Slavyansk-na-Kubani is an airport in Slavyansk-na-Kubani Krasnodar Krai Russia located on the southern outskirts of the city, 5 km from the center.
-It is currently used for aerial work.
-Airfield Slavyansk-na-Kubani, a class project is capable of receiving aircraft: An-12, An-24, An-26, An-72, Il-18, Il-76, Tu-134, Tu-154, Yak-42 and more light, as well as helicopters of all types.
+Slavyansk-na-Kubani is an aerodrome in Slavyansk-na-Kubani Krasnodar Krai Russia, located on the southern outskirts of the city, 5 km from the center.
+It is used for aerial work.
+The aerodrome was relocated and resized several times; previously it was capable of receiving aircraft: An-12, An-24, An-26, An-72, Il-18, Il-76, Tupolev Tu-134, Tu-154, Yak-42 and more light, as well as helicopters of all types.